 Smug Snake: The counterpart to the above type - an efficient, intelligent, charming, manipulative, and devious villain who falls short of the magnificence they believe themselves to have due to pride, ignorance, and delusions of grandeur.
 This is a slimy, petty, unlikable villain who builds him or herself up to be something bigger and better due to a superiority complex, or sometimes inferiority complex.
 When outplayed, expect them to lose their cool and show themselves as the immature losers they truly are.
 These can be enjoyable Love To Hate villains so long as they aren't denied comeuppance.

 Complete Monster: The epitome of evilness.
-This is a shamelessly, irredeemably evil villain who is defined by five major qualities - they're a cut above the rest in terms of their heinous atrocities, they're treated seriously and looked upon with revulsion and dread by others, they have no good reason for being so vile, they are unrepentant and thus beyond any and all redemption, and they possess zero redeeming features.
-Their position and the scale of their villainy varies, but they'll always be pure, uncompromisingly evil and as heinous in their deeds and behavior as they can be.
+This is a shamelessly, irredeemably evil villain who is defined by five major qualities - they're a cut above the rest in terms of their heinous atrocities, they're treated seriously and looked upon with revulsion and dread by others, they have no good reason for being so vile, they are unrepentant and thus beyond any and all redemption, and they possess zero mitigating qualities.
+Their position, resources, and the scale of their villainy varies, but they'll always be pure, uncompromisingly evil and as heinous in their deeds and behavior as they can be.